0

 Visit to the Bank of England: Students will visit the Bank of England, known as the ‘cornerstone of the financial system’, learn about the central banking system, monetary policy, and financial regulation to understand how financial institutions operate and how they impact the global economy.

-Exploration of Financial Institutions: Students will visit London's financial institutions, stock exchanges, and economic research centres, where they will learn about investment strategies, risk management, and the latest financial market trends.
+Exploration of Financial Institutions: Students will visit London’s financial institutions, stock exchanges, and research centres, learning about investment strategies, risk management, and market trends.

-The Unveiling of Venture Capital: Students will participate in an academic seminar organized by Guinness Ventures, a leading venture capital firm, explore core skills such as portfolio management, capital allocation, and risk assessment, and experience the professional investment decision-making process.
+The Unveiling of Venture Capital: Students will join a seminar by Guinness Ventures, exploring portfolio management, capital allocation, and risk assessment in venture capital.

-Face-to-Face with Fintech Veteran: Students will have an conversation with Revolut financial professionals to learn how the London-based global fintech leader is changing the landscape of the industry through its innovative financial products, currency exchange, and equity investment services.
+Face-to-Face with Fintech Veteran: Students will converse with Revolut professionals to learn about the company's impact on the fintech industry through innovative products and services.

 Media & Journalism